 We're not number one, we do not claim to be the leaders in the industry, what we are is an honest, hard working company, with years of experience that will sell your restaurant with confidentiality and professionalism!
 Yes, we will get you out, and do it for the lowest fee in the industry (Our 3/5 plan.)

 Naturally, this all depends on your mitigating factors.
 Gross sales, condition of your equipment, space, parking, your lease, your concept, your financial health and your landlord!
-These are the top bullet points that dictate what you can and will receive for a sales price from potential buyers.
+These are the top bullet points that dictate what you can and will receive for a sale price from potential buyers.

 Food, menus, customer service, concepts and equipment can always be improved upon.
-Parking, bad landlords, troublesome partners, high rent, and terrible leases cannot.
+No Parking, bad landlords, troublesome partners, high rent, and terrible leases cannot.
 No one wants to be working for the landlord, and if you're in a predicament like this we will tell you this right up front.
 A lease assessment and or negotiation require knowledge and experience.
 Lawyers, Landlords, and leases are the three biggest deal killers in our industry.
 Often, hectic schedules of attorneys frustrate buyers and sellers to no end.
-High rent and landlords refusing to negotiate also infuriate buyers and sellers and can often kill a deal.
+High rent and landlords refusing to negotiate also infuriate buyers and sellers and will often kill a deal.

 An over priced business is a problem.
 Owing the landlord a great deal of back rent is a problem.
 Owing the Department of Revenue a great deal of money is a problem.
-Paying 20% or higher of your yearly gross in rent is a huge problem.
-Brokers, let alone Buyers don't like surprises like this, these types of surprises usually end up rendering your business unsellable, (unless fixed), which they can be.
+Paying 10% or higher of your yearly gross in rent is a huge problem.
+Brokers, let alone Buyers don't like surprises like this, these types of surprises usually end up rendering your business unsellable, (unless fixed which they can be).
 If not addressed, issues such as the ones mentioned above will kill a deal before the closing, usually after a substantial amount of work has been done by you and the broker.

 In today's market buyers have a lot of choices.
 Restaurants that are for sale usually will not attract qualified buyers without some form of creative owner financing.
 Sellers who create an attractive deal, or the best deal will sell quickly in this market, this is a fact!